 Although there is no Museo del Jamon in Barcelona (a crying shame if you ask me), we were able to find plenty of plates of jamon, or cured ham, all over Barcelona.
 I am sure there are traditionalists that would say these larger plates of cured meat are not technically considered tapas, but I kind of don’t care.
-Jamon Serrano, and the more rare Jamon Iberico, are two of the many reasons why I would move to Spain in heartbeat.
+Jamon Serrano, and the more rare Jamon Iberico, are two of the many reasons why I was happy to move to Catalonia.
 All freshly sliced to order, I love seeing the look of pure delight on Eric’s face when they put a plate of cured meat in front of him.
 He is like a child Christmas morning.

 Pimientos de Padron